Divorce Lawyer in Cumming, GA

 During divorce, every part of your life will be scrutinized, including your family relationships, your personality traits and your finances.
-At The Epps Law Group, our family law attorneys understand how uncomfortable it can be to have a stranger this involved in your life.
+At The Epps Law Group, our divorce attorneys in Cumming, GA understand how uncomfortable it can be to have a stranger this involved in your life.

 Georgia law has provisions for a “contested divorce.”
 Filing a contested divorce in Cumming, GA requires the plaintiff to cite at least one of the 12 fault grounds for contested divorce.